 d is for...

-The term derives from the philosophy of mathematics, and systems science, where it is used to describe a form of analysis used to identify the functional parts of a system.
-Decomposition is also a common to software architecture parlance.
+The term derives from the philosophy of mathematics and from systems science where it is used to describe a form of analysis used to identify the functional parts of a system.
+Decomposition is also common to software architecture parlance.

 Also: Task Complete Definition, Punch List

 A Team’s universally agreed-upon criteria for what makes a unit of work “potentially shippable.”
 This is a checklist of steps that complete each unit of work (e.g., task or user story).
 It may include items like “documentation created,” “code review completed,” “all tests created and passing,” etc. The Definition of Done usually takes the form of an information radiator, being posted prominently in the team’s workspace.

 A well-crafted Definition of Done may prevent the accumulation of technical debt that naturally arises when team members define “done” loosely and colloquially.

 In Extreme Programming, the Definition of Done is called Task Complete Definition, a Punch List, or a Binary Milestone.

 Also: Sprint Review, Iteration Review